Spreading the Disease

 Get Your Death Knight to the Level Cap ASAP

-Unholy Death Knights to a ton of damage and have solid defenses, so leveling is going to be easy.
 Still, there are thousands of quests and a bazillion mobs to kill (not to mention other players, but they don’t count here.)
-Sorting out which quests are best and which series of quests will get you to 100 the fastest is the issue, otherwise you can waste a lot of time running hither and yon, getting nothing useful done.
+Sorting out which quests are best and which series of quests will get you to the cap the fastest is the issue, otherwise you can waste a lot of time running hither and yon, getting nothing useful done.
 This is why we highly recommend Zygor’s Guide.

 Playing with Heirlooms and/or Recruit a friend?
 Gaining a few Unholy levels in the dungeons or in PvP?
 Zygor has your back.
 The guide knows what level you are and will correctly suggest where to go next.
 It will also help you to dump all of your obsolete quests (if you want to do that.)
 And you will probably never have a need to look at your quest log again.